Dalmatia & Dubrovnik

 - All Inclusive

 We spend a full day in Dubrovnik.
 We walk the city walls, which were built towards the end of the 8th century and were strong enough to defend against a 15 month invasion in the 9th century.
 We continue to Lovrijenac Fortress.
 Dubrovnik had a strong maritime culture and this afternoon we visit the old city harbour and Lazaretto, built to quarantine sailors in attempts to protect the city from imported disease.
+We visit the Croatian War of Independence Musuem.

 - Expert Guide Lecturer